 Although a real estate website with a system for selling and buying is most common, a mixed website can also catch a lot of attention when deciding on how to make a real estate website.
 As a founder, you can include selling, buying and renting, or renting and managing.
 In any case, the features that you choose should make sense and fit well together.

-Here are the most popular ways of monetizing a real estate website:
+Here are the most popular ways of monetizing a real estate website for your business:

-Advertising has been around for years.
-It is definitely the most popular revenue model for real estate websites.
-The easiest way of building a real estate website to be a space for advertising is to start with Google Adsense.
+The easiest way to start your advertising campaign is with Google Adsense.
 Additionally, you can give access to other agencies to advertise their services.
-Your target audience to offer ad space should be real estate agents, mortgage brokers or banks.
+Your target audience to offer ad space should be property agents, mortgage brokers, or banks.

 How to charge: